XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
 assets | array\<[amount](#amount)\> | *Optional* Total amounts held that are issued by others.
-For the recommended gateway configuration, there should be none. balances | array\<[amount](#amount)\> | *Optional* Amounts issued to the hotwallet accounts from the request.
-The keys are hot wallet addresses and the values are arrays of currency amounts they hold.
+For the recommended gateway configuration, there should be none. balances | array\<[amount](#amount)\> | *Optional* Amounts issued to the "hotwallet" accounts from the request.
+The keys are the accounts' addresses, and the values are arrays of currency amounts they hold.
 The issuer (omitted from the currency amounts) is the account from the request. obligations | array | *Optional* Total amounts issued to accounts that are not hot wallets, as a map of currencies to the total value issued. obligations[] | object | An amount that is owed.
 *obligations[].* currency | [currency](#currency) | The three-character code or hexadecimal string used to denote currencies